z1ggy-o/assignment01/assignment01.md

     Initial the project.
 ```

 There are hash values for each commit.
 Git use the hash values to identify commits.
-By the way, this is a bad example of commit message.
+By the way, this is a example of bad commit messages.
 You can get nothing meaningful from above commit messages.

 With these hash values we can go back to previous commit through command `git checkout <hash>`:

 ```
 $ git checkout b2e78948
 Note: checking out 'b2e78948'.